 Get your child excited about lying and let them know it is a big adventure.
 Practice flying with your kids at home.
 Watch cartoons or movies if you can.

 As you go through each procedure during the flight, talk to your child so they are prepared and comfortable:

 “We’re just checking in now and the lady is going to take our bags.
 We have to line up here for boarding, we must be patient as we wait our turn.
 Oh yippee, look the hostess is coming with food!“

-Check in with them throughout the flight as to how they are feeling and what they might need.
+Check in with your child throughout the flight as to how they are feeling and what they might need.

-Our girls are such great flyers as they have been doing it from birth.
-They know the procedure, what to expect and how to manage themselves.
+Our girls are such great flyers as they have been flying from birth.
+They know the flight procedure, what to expect and how to manage themselves.

 Just take a look at how Savannah, who was 17 months at the time of recording this, boards a plane.
 She gets it at an age when some children aren’t even walking yet.